Burnout in Software Development: How to Deal With it?

 It’s very hard to fix once you’ve been deep in burnout for weeks or months.
 You should try to choose a lifestyle and maintain your work in a way so that you can prevent yourself from it.
 Understand that if you burn out your productivity goes down to almost zero and your life becomes miserable.
 Burnout is like a tunnel that just keeps going so it’s better to avoid it before the situation becomes worse for you.
 We are going to discuss some tips to avoid it.

-- Look at the amount of task you have and decide which one is not important to finish first.
+- Look at the number of tasks you have and decide which one is not important to finish first.
 Set the ranking for each task.
 Check the amount of impact and efforts for each task.
-Get rid of that stuff which is not impactful and takes a lot of effort.
+Get rid of that stuff that is not impactful and takes a lot of effort.
 Focus on those things first which have a huge impact and don’t take much effort.
 When you are working block social media sites and notifications on your browser.

 - Always keep things fresh and keep that passion.
 If you work with the same old technology every day then things become worse and your job becomes monotonous.
 Of course, you may have a job where your responsibility doesn’t allow you to try multiple technologies or changing things up but you can do things on your own.
 Dedicate 20% of your time learning new technology or building your own project.
 Try new libraries, freelance, contribute to open source, and venture beyond your comfort zone.
 It won’t help you instantly but it can pay off in the long run.
 This strategy will help you to get a better job or promotion in the future.

-- Excercise and get enough sleep.
+- Exercise and get enough sleep.
 Try to do exercise at least 2-3 times a week or do swimming.
-Include healthy food, veggies, nuts and fruits in your diet.
+Include healthy food, veggies, nuts, and fruits in your diet.
 Get enough sleep and use a noise machine.
 Below are some suggestions to optimize your sleep:

 - Reduce blue light (Mac users, turn on night shift, Windows users, night light)